Buildings, Grounds & Forestry Division

 Tree Planting Programs

 Commit to caring for a young tree and the City of Newport will provide one at a subsidized cost and plant it for you!
 (Tree must be situated within 20 feet of a public roadside).
-The Spring 2017 Tree Planting Program is completed for the 2017 season.
-Check back in the coming months for information about the 2018 Program, or if you have any question in general about the program email Carol or Scott.
+The Spring 2018 Tree Planting Program is now underway.
+You can download the application form here to see this year's tree species to choose from, or if you have any question in general about the program email Carol or Scott.
 A full list including photos of trees offered can be viewed at Newport Arboretum

 The United States Department of Agriculture, Forest Service, in November 2008, published the manual titled, "Tree Owner's Manual for the Northeastern and Midwestern United States".
 This manual provides helpful information on choosing, planting, and caring for your tree.
 View Manual